EGoverde/Mvvm.Nucleus.Maui/README.md

 - Interfaces for similar ViewModels events (e.a. `IPageLifecycleAware`) are mostly kept identical to Prism.
 - BindableBase class has been created to add some missing functions to `ObservableObject`.
-- NavigationParameters class has been added as a named `IDictionary<string, object>`.
+- NavigationParameters class has been added as a named `IDictionary<string, object?>`.

+Note that the `NavigationParameter` compatibility class (and Prism implementation) differs from IDictionary in that it returns null when accessing a non-existing key (e.a. navigationParameters["nonKey"]).
+See **Passing Data**.

 Contrary to Prism, dependency injection in Nucleus uses the default Microsoft implementation, which means that apart from registering Views/ViewModels, any other registration should be done through the usual `Services.AddSingleton<>` and similar.